 In 2009, former Mayor Michael Bloomberg opened the Broadway pedestrian plazas in Times Square, creating new pedestrian spaces between 42nd and 47th Streets.
 This landmark decision in transportation policy improved how employees, residents, and tourists experience Times Square, providing 50% more space for events, concessions, and the use of new street furniture.
 It lessened pedestrian congestion considerably, with 65% of New York City residents reporting that the plazas improved their experience of Times Square.
 In February 2010, Bloomberg announced that the plazas would be made permanent – and that they would be transformed from repurposed roadways into full pedestrian piazzas.
 The city selected architecture firm Snøhetta to lead the design process.

 According to the city, the construction - from initial utility work to the installation of concrete street pavers and granite benches - is set to last from Spring 2012 through Spring 2016.

 Con Edison commenced their improvement of underground infrastructure in June 2012 and was completed in summer 2013.

-The project will move to 7th Avenue in 2014, when the 7th Avenue sidewalks will be transformed to match the plaza followed by additional underground infrastructure work.
+The project has begun to move to 7th Avenue since the start of 2015 - the sidewalks will be transformed to match the plaza followed by additional underground infrastructure work.